ESOL courses in Manchester

 Migrant Support aims to provide language skills to individuals in order to access training, gain employment and participate in society.
 Learners are offered both accredited a nd unaccredited courses for ESOL learners, as well as free confidential advice.

 Seetec Outsource aims to enhance all learners’ personal, social and emotional well-being by integrating them into our inclusive teaching and learning community.
 All staff members are fully qualified to support diverse learner groups in achieving their qualifications by offering bespoke learning opportunities to meet individual needs.
-Their centres deliver a range of vocational courses, as well as ESOL, to learners from Entry 1 and above.
-They also provide enrichment opportunities, such as trips to museums and galleries, to enhance the learning experience.

 A&T Training provide short courses for learners who are looking to achieve ESOL and Functional Skills qualifications.
 There is a focus on developing learners’ skills to enable them to achieve a better future, in terms of career progression, apprenticeships or even further education.